vicsz/aws-beanstalk-code-kata/README.md

    - Update your application to interact with the datastore (e.g., displaying data from the database or retrieving files from S3).

 6. **Advanced Elastic Beanstalk Features**
+   - Access an instance directly using AWS Session Manager to troubleshoot.
    - Enable and use AWS X-Ray for distributed tracing.
-   - Access an instance using AWS Session Manager to troubleshoot.
    - Experiment with different Elastic Beanstalk deployment types (e.g., rolling, immutable).

 7. **Infrastructure as Code**